gguex/SemSim_AutoCor/code_python/README.md

     adjectives, and adverbs from the corpus (tokens with tag beginning respectively by "NN", "VB", "JJ" and "RB" in Flair).
 Each token is lemmatized, lower-cased and non-alpha characters are removed (compound words are split).
     Tokens are separated by a whitespace and sentences by "\n" (end of line).

+    - The file with all tokens *<corpus_name>_all.txt*, with the same structure found in the POS-selection files.

 **2.1_build_word_vectors_similarities.py** : This script use the one of the POS-selection files from "1_text_preprocessing.py" and build the similarities and frequencies between terms coming from word embeddings.